 STUDENT VOICE: It is still a continued goal to form a Principal Advisory Committee (PAC).
-Student check-ins, focus groups, surveys, SSC student voice platform will also all continue to be channels.

-COMMUNICATION & CUSTOMER SERVICE: There is a still a desire for the PTSA to develop a new website.
+COMMUNICATION & CUSTOMER SERVICE: There is a still a desire for the PTSA to develop a new website or to streamline communication.
 Ongoing construction with planning and design for a new high school building will continue to be a factor to navigate.